amikos-tech/chroma-cookbook/core/concepts/index.md

 ### Tenants

-A tenant is a logical grouping for a set of databases.
-A tenant is designed to model a single organization or user.
-A tenant can have multiple databases.
+A tenant is the top-level container for data isolation.
+In practice, this is usually one team, company, or app owner.

+Example: `acme-inc` as one tenant.

 ### Databases

-A database is a logical grouping for a set of collections.
-A database is designed to model a single application or project.
-A database can have multiple collections.
+A database is a project space inside a tenant.
+One database can hold many collections.

+Example: inside tenant `acme-inc`, you might have databases `support-bot`, `website-search`, and `analytics-rag`.

 ### Collections

-Collections are the grouping mechanism for embeddings, documents, and metadata.
+A collection is the dataset you query.
+It stores records (IDs, documents, metadata, embeddings) together.

+Example: `support_articles_v1`.

 ### Documents